Tees secured a £750,000 settlement for a client whose knee replacement surgery was performed negligently.

 Between 2012 and 2016, our team reviewed E's medical records, obtained evidence from an expert Orthopaedic Surgeon and obtained drafted various witness statements from E's friends and family to support his claim.
 The Trust declined to send any statements or expert evidence in return, and refused to admit responsibility for E's injuries until April 2016.
 Even after admitting responsibility, the Trust continued to dispute the value of the claim.
 In September 2016, just two weeks before trial, the Trust accepted our settlement offer.

 The settlement will allow E to buy and adapt a bungalow.
 Due to the chronic pain in his leg, it is difficult for him to climb stairs and we are confident that the move to a single-storey property will have a very positive impact on E's quality of life.
 Our specialist financial advisers provided E with independent financial advice, to ensure that the substantial settlement will continue to support him.

 “We can’t thank you enough for your efforts in this marathon operation.
-The meeting went very well with Neil Matten and we want to pursue some of the suggestions proposed so we are going to be with Tees for some time to come,” said E, following the news that the settlement was accepted.
+The meeting went very well with financial adviser Neil Matten and we want to pursue some of the suggestions proposed so we are going to be with Tees for some time to come,” said E, following the news that the settlement was accepted.

 Partner - Medical negligence, Cambridge officeMeet Tim

 "Tim Deeming was the partner we dealt with, and he was always available to answer any questions or issues we had.
 He guided us through the minefield of two inquests, mediation, and always with a sensitive approach to our feelings.
 He was outstanding in his advice and also realistic which was very important as to the expectations of the legal process.
 Finally he was encouraging when we had to give evidence and was always on hand to help with statements and any evidence we needed to provide."

 Legal 500 UK 2021

 "Tim Deeming is supportive, friendly, knowledgeable, willing and comforting.
 I feel protected in his care."